 “Market leaders combine people, processes and technology capabilities to create an environment of closed-loop quality.” - LNS Research

 The old way was a conglomeration of file cabinets, server folders or paperwork organized by functional area.
 People had information stored all over the place or used general-purpose tools, like Google Drive, with no integration to tie everything together.

 The new way is the Greenlight Guru platform as it ties everything together.
 Document management is the key layer of the system to capture and prove everything that you have done.
 It’s about connecting the dots and providing a single source of truth.

 For example let’s look at a complaint.
 Under an old system, you open a complaint investigation and you try to figure out whether anyone else has called with the same problem.
 You search lists and databases looking for things that might fit.
 You also need to determine if you’ve ever done work, like a CAPA on the same thing before.
 Again, more searching.
 You take action on the complaint and now you have to feed it back and ensure everything ties together, including design control elements and any other system impacted.

 Greenlight Guru interfaces all of those things together.
 For example, keyword searches help you to identify information in a few clicks.
 Traditionally you’d have those automations running from an on-site server that links to your local network like this:

 As you can see, there are multiple points where inefficiencies may occur.
 When you leverage a cloud-based system like Greenlight Guru, you have the benefit of automated workflows, which ensures that key items are updated together.

-Time to make the switch?
+Time to make the switch to EQMS Software?